What Is the Earned Income Tax Credit (or EITC)?

 - Rhode Island

-How Do I Claim the Earned Income Credit on My Tax Return?
+How Do I Claim the Earned Income Tax Credit on My Tax Return?

-When you prepare your tax return on efile.com, the online software will automatically check to see if you qualify for the Earned Income Credit.
-If you qualify for the EIC, the efile.com software will automatically calculate the exact amount of your credit for you.
-The software will generate the form(s) you need to claim your full credit and fill them out for you, as well.
+When you prepare your tax return on efile.com, the online software will automatically check to see if you qualify for the Earned Income Tax Credit.
+If you qualify for the EITC, the efile.com software will automatically calculate the exact amount of your credit for you.
+The software will generate the form(s) you need to claim your full credit and fill them out for you as well.

 See what other tax credits and tax deductions for which you may qualify.